danlopez/danlopez/content/blog/this-site.md

 ---
 title: "About this site"
-date: 2021-10-05T20:50:24-04:00
+date: 2021-10-11T12:30:00-04:00
 description: "Where do the packets come from?"
 ---

-This site exists because I happened to have an extra raspberry pi sitting around that I wasn't using and thought it would be fun to host a super lightweight, performant site using it on my home ISP.
-However...
-I learned that doing so violates the terms of service for my internet connection.
-Considering that I rely on my home internet to actually work, this seemed like a non-starter.
-A quick google didn't reveal any clear reason *why* this is the case, but I'm assuming it's a legal liability thing.
-So, I'll leave the original stack description up, but for now, this is just gonna live on GitHub Pages.
+This site exists because I happened to have an extra raspberry pi sitting around that I wasn't using and thought it would be fun to host a super lightweight, performant site on it.
+Is this the cheapest way I can do things?
+No... because GitHub pages is free.
+But it's more fun!

+After talking to my ISP and confirming that they are ok with it - which was really, really lucky, because most ISPs explicitly don't allow it - I stood things up.

 The stack this site is built on:

-* ~raspberry pi 4 running raspbian~
+* raspberry pi 4 running raspbian
-* ~nginx~
+* nginx
 * built using hugo & simple.css
-* ~deployed on the same raspberry pi using a self-hosted github action~
+* deployed on the same raspberry pi using a self-hosted github action

+More to come in the future as I think about failover in the event of a power outage, dynamic IP changing and more.